Interim Infrastructure Improvements Project

-To reestablish the park fee collection program, several changes may also be required at the entrance station area in the Valle Grande.
-These could include redesigning vehicle circulation to direct vehicles to a fee collection booth, improving visitor parking and trailhead kiosks to access existing trails in the area, removing legacy livestock corrals, and installing an automatic gate that does not require visitors to get out of their vehicle to open and close.
+To reestablish the park fee collection program, several changes would be required at the entrance station area in the Valle Grande.
+These include redesigning vehicle circulation to direct vehicles to a fee collection booth, improving visitor parking and trailhead kiosks to access existing trails in the area, removing legacy livestock corrals, and installing an automatic gate that does not require visitors to get out of their vehicle to open and close.

 These improvements would remain in place over the short-term foreseeable future as the park works on completing a General Management Plan and Front Country Development Concept Plan.
-It is estimated that some of these interim improvements could be in place for 5-10 years, and their benefits and impacts should be considered within that context.
+It is estimated that some of these interim improvements would be in place for 5-10 years, and their benefits and impacts should are being considered within that context.
 Once the park has solidified the long-term vision and direction for the management of this area, facilities could be retained, removed, relocated, or modified in accordance with the desired long-term plan.